harelba/q/mkdocs/docs/index.md

 2000     ,Mars   ,6792       ,24.7
 3000     ,Jupiter,142984     ,9.9

 # Running another query that uses some-data.csv with -A will now show that a qsql exists for that file.
-The soure-type
+The source-type
 # will be "file-with-unused-qsql".
 The qsql cache is not being used, since by default, q does not activate caching
 # so backward compatibility is maintained
 $ q -b -O -H -d , "select * from some-data.csv" -A